Multi-language integrations

 ## Export resource types

 Mark your resource types with `[AspireExport]` so the TypeScript SDK can reference them as typed handles.
-Set `ExposeProperties = true` to make the resource's properties accessible as get/set capabilities — most resources should include this:
+Set `ExposeProperties = true` to make all public properties accessible as capabilities, or annotate individual properties with `[AspireExport]` for fine-grained control:

 ```csharp title="C# — MyDatabaseResource.cs"